Vikaspogu/blog/content/posts/kubernetes-home-cluster-traefik.md

 - Add a DNS entry for the wildcard domain `*.home.vikaspogu.com` to point at the dynamic IP
 - Open ports `80` and `443` on router’s firewall

-At this point a short `dig` on domain should return your dynamic IP
+At this point a short `dig` on domain should return your dynamic IP.

 ```bash
 $ dig +short test.home.vikaspogu.com
 X.X.X.X
 ```

-I found this script online which will update DNS record if Dynamic IP is changed
+I found this script online which will update DNS record if Dynamic IP is changed.

 ```sh
 #!/bin/sh